zjgordon/campfyre/CONTRIBUTING.md

 npm run format:check  # Check code formatting
 ```

+## Architecture Decision Records (ADRs)

+We maintain Architecture Decision Records in [docs/DECISIONS.md](docs/DECISIONS.md) to document significant architectural choices and their rationale.

+### When to write an ADR

+Write an ADR when making decisions that affect:

+- **Non-trivial architectural choices or tradeoffs** - Technology selections, design patterns, system boundaries
+- **Policy/process changes** - Branching strategies, release cadence, development workflows
+- **Data model or contract decisions** - Error shapes, API contracts, template schemas
+- **Reversals** - When reversing a previous decision, add a new ADR and cross-link the old one

+### ADR Format

+Each ADR should include:

+- **Context** - What problem are we solving?
+What constraints exist?
+- **Decision** - What we chose and the scope of the decision
+- **Consequences** - Upsides, downsides, risks, and follow-up actions
+- **Links** - References to related PRs, issues, docs, and specifications

+Keep ADRs concise (10-20 lines) and focused on one decision per entry.

 ## Commit Guidelines

 We use [Conventional Commits](https://www.conventionalcommits.org/) to maintain a consistent and parseable commit history.
 This enables automated changelog generation and better project management.